Some processing rules for the Spark engine differ from the processing rules for the Data Integration Service.

 is not valid if you enable nanosecond processing in date/time.

-The mapping fails in the following situations:
+The mapping fails in the following situation:

 The Java transformation and the mapping use different precision modes when the Java transformation contains a decimal port or a complex port with an element of a decimal data type.